 Almost every part of the whiskey making process happens on-site.
 At least, the important bits do.
 The corn comes in pre-milled (the 1788 grist mill still exists, but it takes about four hours to make a single bag of flour– not economical) and is cooked and fermented on-site in large vats.
 Originally the distillery used an old pasta sauce cooker for the process, but the recent acquisition means bigger custom built equipment is used these days instead.

-Once the corn is fermented, it is filled into new charred oak barrels and socked away in the distillery’s rickhouses for a period of between one and four years.
+Once the corn is fermented it is batch distilled in their hybrid pot still (which is a small copper pot still with a short column section on top), and the resulting spirit is filled into new charred oak barrels and socked away in the distillery’s rickhouses for a period of between one and four years.
 To aide in the maturation process, heavy bass sounds are pumped through the warehouse at night to force the spirit into every nook and cranny of the barrels.

 Once the whiskey is properly matured it is shipped to a New Jersey facility for bottling and distribution.